Astor63/BL2-Mods/SMG Dahl Discord Solver/SMG Dahl Discord Solver - Moxxi Edition v1.1.2/ReadMe.md

 - [ ] Make (again) fews kills to be sure that all work correctly.

 ### Credits & Thanks:
-First of all, I need thanks [PsychoPatate](https://github.com/BLCM/BLCMods/tree/master/Borderlands%202%20mods/PsychoPatate "PsychoPatate") for his help -and his patience!-  when I was getting nowhere fast (in French: "lorsque je pédalais dans la semoule" :wink:) to realise my 1st *Moxxi Signature Classic* skin; so a big -and special- thanks to you @PsychoPatate.
+First of all, I need thanks [PsychoPatate](https://github.com/BLCM/BLCMods/tree/master/Borderlands%202%20mods/PsychoPatate "PsychoPatate") for his help -and his patience!-  when I was getting nowhere fast (in French: "lorsque je pÃ©dalais dans la semoule" :wink:) to realise my 1st *Moxxi Signature Classic* skin; so a big -and special- thanks to you @PsychoPatate.

 I find a lot of useful informations on the Resource page from the [Wiki](https://github.com/BLCM/BLCMods/wiki) of course, but also on the [Resources page](https://github.com/BLCM/BLCMods/tree/af3b2d17629ab3f7f7a5f7bb68b489c5e13b0498/Borderlands%202%20mods/Dave/Resources) and the great [Dave'S BL2 Skin Modding Guide](https://cdn.rawgit.com/BLCM/BLCMods/bb1933f7/Borderlands%202%20mods/Dave/DAVE%27S%20BL2%20SKIN%20MODDING%20GUIDE.pdf) ... all that made by [Dave](https://github.com/BLCM/BLCMods/tree/af3b2d17629ab3f7f7a5f7bb68b489c5e13b0498/Borderlands%202%20mods/Dave) , so thanks for your great work, @DaveRabbit